AI Workflows — Overview

 - stdio runs on your machine, holds the API Key, talks HTTPS to

-api.picora.me - HTTP OAuth runs on our servers, holds your OAuth access token, talks internally to the API
+api.picora.me - Remote runs on our servers, verifies your OAuth access token, then calls the API internally

 Security model